Services

 Documentation

-The Council of Autism Service Providers (CASP) Organizational Guidelines includes a chapter on documentation.
-In the chapter, documentation is defined as the "development of a permanent record of the services that a client has received."
+The Council of Autism Service Providers (CASP) Organizational Guidelines includes a chapter on documentation and defines it as "the development of a permanent record of the services that a client has received."
 Providers and professionals involved in the delivery of applied behavior analysis (ABA) services within healthcare must have a thorough understanding of how to adequately record clinical activities within each client's medical record throughout treatment.
 Understanding how to document healthcare services in a client's medical record is essential for providing quality services as well as the continuity of care.
-If you or your organization is in need of training, education, or guidance on documentation of the following, contact RAW today:
+If you or your organization is in need of training, education, or guidance on documentation of the following, reach out to learn more about how you can get assistance with:

 2